 2. The UDR generates the data identifier and constructs the URI for the created data record by appending the data identifier to the parent resource URI received as request URI of the POST request.

 On success, the UDR shall respond with "201 Created" with the payload containing the representation of the created data, and the "Location" header shall be present and contains the URI of the created data.
+The UDR shall accept any Vendor-Specific attributes (see 3GPP TS 29.500 [7], clause 6.6.3) received in the payload of the POST request and store them along with the rest of the resource attributes, even if they are unknown to the UDR; also, the UDR shall return these stored Vendor-Specific attributes in subsequent "read" operations on the created resource.

 On failure, the UDR shall return an appropriated error code with the error cause information.